skywalk1411/publikc/README.md

 # Publikc Client

 A light Electron client for Kirka.io.
 Join our [discord](https://discord.gg/jPgezmpNwm) for support and update notifications.
+Based on Juice client. [juice github](https://github.com/irrvlo/juice-client)

 # Download

 Windows releases are not available, feel free to compile your own.

+But you can build your own executable (.exe) after you are ready to launch the game in the Install step.

+Simply type `npx electron-builder --win` before launching, it will create .exe in the /build folder and use that instead of `npx electron .` to launch.

 # Install